25 Collocations that Describe Personality

 Meaning: extremely confident.

-Ex: Susan is a supremely confident manageress.
+Ex: In spite of her age, Susan is a supremely confident manageress.

 Meaning: talkative and open person.

 Ex: I presume Gregory has an outgoing personality because he enjoys meeting new people.

 Ex: Brian had a burning ambition of becoming a professional athlete when he gets older

 Meaning: a person who likes taking risks rather than being safe and stable.

 Ex: Sometimes you need to be a risk-taker, especially if you want to make progress at work.

 Shy and retiring